 With this in mind, we always suggest using a simple padded slip-over cover, which can be supplied at a small additional cost.
 Pro-Tect Bags & Covers are specialists in manufacturing these covers, which will ensure that the Graphic Printed Case will stand up to the rigors of transportation.

 Image is Everything!

-There are a few requirements regarding the images that are to be used on any branded case project.
+There are a few requirements regarding the images that are to be used on any flight case branding or ProTect bag and cover.
 The first one and probably the most important is the resolution.
 This must be a minimum of 300dpi (dots per inch) but not necessarily any higher, as long as the physical dimensions of the image are sufficient.
-As a guide, let’s say that the top panel of the case where an image is to be printed is 400mm wide by 300mm high…ideally, the image supplied to us should be 400mm x 300mm at 300dpi.
+As a guide, let’s say that the top panel of the flight case where an image is to be printed is 400mm wide by 300mm high…ideally, the image supplied to us should be 400mm x 300mm at 300dpi.
 This can make the file-size quite large, especially when sending by e-mail.
 Popular web-based apps such as wetransfer.com, dropbox.com, or hightail.com can be used to send large files where e-mail may restrict them, and most of these services are free.

 The ‘ripping’ software used in conjunction with the digital printer can accept image files at 25% reduction in size.
 However, the resolution must remain the same, at 300dpi or more.
 Just set the image size percentage to 25% and don’t forget to check the ‘Constrain Proportions’ is ticked.
 This will ensure the image is reduced proportionally by the width and height.

 So, the case size of 400mm x 300mm mentioned above, would reduce to 100mm x 75mm.
 The ripping software automatically adjusts the resolution when we set the image size to 400% prior to sending to the printer, so there is no loss of image quality.